ankane/mapkick.py/README.md

 ## Data

-Data can be an list
+Data can be a list

 ```python
 Map([{'latitude': 37.7829, 'longitude': -122.4190}])